martukas/superpack/README.md

 ### sections and defaults

-The YAML file may consist of any number of sections, each with a `packages:` array and optionally a `defaults:` definition, which cna define a template for all the packages in that section.
+The YAML file may consist of any number of sections, each with a `packages:` array and optionally a `defaults:` definition, which can define a template for all the packages in that section.
 For example:

 ```yaml
 - defaults: